VitoThr33/Milestone-1-GAME/README.md

 # Milestone-1-GAME
 Welcome to LebRUN Championship Run!

-Game Controls: PRESS ANY KEY TO START GAME
+Game Controls: CLICK SCREEN TO START GAME
-                DODGE CHAMPIONSHIPS: PRESS SPACE BAR
+                DODGE CHAMPIONSHIPS: CLICK SCREEN TO JUMP
-                NEW GAME: PRESS ANY KEY TO START NEW GAME ONCE DEAD
+                NEW GAME: CLICK SCREEN TO RESTART GAME

 I created this game because flappy bird was pretty addicting and fun.
 I wanted to throw my spin on things as i would ultimately like a job somewhere in the sports world.